houselearning/safeos-0.0.96/README.md

 ## Contributing

 Contributions are welcome.
 Open issues for bugs or feature requests, and send pull requests for fixes or enhancements.
 Keep changes focused and small.
+This project is a side-project and is currently not recognised as an official HouseLearning project.
+I find this to do in my own free time.

 ## License